MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/connectors-creating.md

 - `entityId` is the custom ID that represents what the user has configured and understood by your service.
 - `configName` is a name that configuration code can retrieve.
-- `contentUrl` is a custom URL that gets loaded when a user edits an existing Connector configuration.
+- `contentUrl` is a custom URL that gets loaded when a user edits an existing connector configuration.

 This call is made as part of your save event handler.
 Then, when the `contentUrl` is loaded, your code must call `getSettings()` to pre populate any settings or forms in your configuration user interface.

 #### Handle removals

-You can execute an event handler when the user removes an existing Connector configuration.
+You can execute an event handler when the user removes an existing connector configuration.
 You register this handler by calling `microsoftTeams.settings.registerOnRemoveHandler()`.
 This handler is used to perform cleanup operations, such as removing entries from a database.

-### Include the Connector in your Manifest
+### Include the connector in your Manifest

 Download the auto generated `Teams app manifest` from the portal.
 Perform the following steps, before testing or publishing the app: